The Mullets

 The Mullets is an American sitcom created by Bill Oakley and Josh Weinstein.
-Starring Michael Weaver, David Hornsby, Loni Anderson and John O'Hurley, it aired on UPN from September 11, 2003 to March 17, 2004.
+Starring Michael Weaver, David Hornsby, Loni Anderson and John O'Hurley, it was produced by Bill Oakley/Josh Weinstein Productions, The Tannenbaum Company and Warner Bros.
+Television and aired on UPN from September 11, 2003, to March 17, 2004.

 Premise

 The Mullets are blue-collar, wrestling-loving, light-hearted, optimistic brothers who don the hairstyle that bears their surname ("business in the front, party in the back").
 The brothers work as roofers, sport identical mullet haircuts, and have different personalities; Dwayne Mullet (Michael Weaver) has a loud, in-your-face demeanor, while Denny Mullet (David Hornsby) is a quieter, more thoughtful, easygoing guy.
 The brothers live life to the fullest while dreaming of bigger and better futures, though their fantasies are out of step with their reality.

 Their mother, Mandi Mullet-Heidecker (Loni Anderson), is a warm, maternal type who couldn't be more proud of her offspring, no matter what they do.
 She's recently married to Roger Heidecker (John O'Hurley), a clean-cut game show host who is the polar opposite of her boys and her former life.